Investigation continues a week after Savannah Guthrie mother was reported missing

 An FBI spokesman said Savannah Guthrie was referring to a message that was sent to the Tucson-based television station KOLD on Friday.
 The station declined to share details about the message’s contents as the FBI conducted its review.

+“Investigators have not identified any suspects, persons of interest, or vehicles connected to this case,” read the email.

+Two marked sheriff’s cars and another vehicle arrived at Nancy Guthrie’s house around midday Sunday and at least two people went to the back of the home for more than 20 minutes before leaving without comment.

-Investigators believe Nancy Guthrie was taken against her will from her home just outside Tucson last weekend.
+Investigators believe Nancy Guthrie was taken against her will last weekend from her home just outside Tucson.
 DNA tests showed blood on Guthrie’s front porch was a match to her, Pima County Sheriff Chris Nanos has said.

 Multiple press outlets have received alleged ransom letters during the past week.
 At least one letter made monetary demands and established Thursday evening and Monday evening as deadlines.
 Law enforcement officials declined to affirm that the letters were credible but said all tips were being investigated seriously.